-In this paper, we have proposed a new metric learning method based on semi-supervised learning.
-Unlike previous methods which perform metric learning in input space, our method performs metric learning in kernel-induced feature space by iterative kernel matrix adaptation.
-We neither have to formulate the metric learning as an optimization problem nor need to compute the explicit embedding of data points in the feature space.
+In this paper, we have proposed a new metric learning method based on semisupervised learning.
+Unlike previous methods which perform metric learning in the input space, our method performs metric learning in the kernel-induced feature space by iterative kernel matrix adaptation.
+We neither have to formulate the metric learning as an optimization problem nor need to compute explicit embedding of the data points in the feature space.
 These characteristics make our method more powerful for solving some difficult clustering tasks as demonstrated through the synthetic and UCI data sets.

-Although our kernel-based metric learning method is simple and still quite effective, there is still much space for it to be improved.
+Although our kernel-based metric learning method is simple and yet quite effective, there is still much room for improvement.
 We have only considered translation in the feature space, which is a restrictive form of locally linear transformation.
-One possible extension is to generalized it to more general linear transformation.
+One possible extension is to generalize it to more general linear transformation.
 Another limitation is that our method cannot preserve the topology structure during the metric learning procedure.